 - cloudy urine

 - blood in the urine

-A doctor can usually diagnose a bladder infection after discussing the symptoms a person is experiencing and doing a urinalysis.
-This is a urine test that looks for the presence of white blood cells in the urine, and signs of inflammation, which indicates an infection.
+A doctor can usually diagnose a bladder infection after discussing the symptoms a person is experiencing and performing a urinalysis.
+This is a urine test that looks for the presence of white blood cells in the urine, and signs of inflammation, which indicate an infection.

 If a kidney infection is suspected, the doctor may recommend a urine culture.
-A urine culture is a laboratory test used to identify the different bacteria that may be present in a urine sample.
+A urine culture is a laboratory test a doctor uses to identify the different bacteria that may be present in a urine sample.